-Interest income and expense, including interest income from non-derivative financial assets, is recognised in the statement of comprehensive income as it accrues, using the effective interest method of the instrument calculated at the acquisition or origination date.
+Interest income and expense, including interest income from non-derivative financial assets, is recognised in the statement of profit or loss and other comprehensive income as it accrues, using the effective interest method of the instrument calculated at the acquisition or origination date.
 Interest income includes the amortisation of any discount or premium, transaction costs or other differences between the initial carrying amount of an interest-bearing instrument and its amount at maturity calculated on an effective interest rate basis.